 If you need a tooth pulled, dental implants are your best option for replacement.
-That’s because dental implants look and feel like your real teeth.
+That’s because dental implants look and feel like your natural teeth.
 In general, they are used to replace lost or severely damaged teeth.
-Dental implants look as real as your natural teeth.
-If you’re not ready to commit to a dental implant, consider partial dentures or a bridge.
+In addition, dental implants look as accurate as your natural teeth.
+Consider partial dentures or a bridge if you’re not ready to commit to a dental implant.
 Veneers and crowns may be the best option if you’re looking to keep your natural tooth.

 Why Is A Dental Implant Needed?

 Dental implants are strong, stable, and durable.
 In cases where a person is missing teeth or has shifted for various reasons, dental implants are the best solution.
 In addition, this type of dental service can restore your ability to chew and speak and have a confident smile.

 Implants improve overall comfort because they become part of you.
 Unlike the discomfort of removable dentures, you’ll forget you have a dental implant in as little as one week.